 Substantiation of claims & potential issues

 - Iubenda’s FULLGLOBAL toolbox offers to help with privacy and data protection laws in the EU, US and Brazilian jurisdictions.
-Users might fail to appreciate that the laws applicable to their own contracts and policies may impose standards that differ from these laws.
+Users operating outside those jurisdictions might not appreciate that the law that applies to their operations might impose a different set of requirements.

 - True compliance with the relevant legal provisions may require more than the system is capable of; there is a risk clients consider their compliance obligations to be met simply by using Iubenda’s system.